Utah Deaf History and Culture

 Utah School for the Deaf

-1884: In 1884, a significant development in deaf education took place in Utah.
+1884: In 1884, a significant development in Deaf education took place in Utah.
 The Utah School for the Deaf was established at the University of Deseret, later renamed the University of Utah, in Salt Lake City, as a territory school for Deaf students.
 John Beck and William Wood, parents of Deaf children, demonstrated remarkable perseverance in establishing the Utah School for the Deaf, which provides specialized education for Deaf students.
 Despite the challenges they faced, including the search for a qualified teacher and limited financial resources, they pressed on.
 After collecting data on the number of Deaf children in Utah, their request to open a new school for the Deaf was recognized and approved through the legislative process.
-This significant milestone in Utah's deaf education history had a nationwide impact, setting a precedent for the establishment of similar institutions.
-The Utah School for the Deaf became a beacon of hope for Deaf students and their families in Utah and across the country.
+This turning point in Utah's Deaf education history had a nationwide impact, setting a precedent for the establishment of similar institutions.
+Deaf students and their families in Utah and across the country found hope in the Utah School for the Deaf.

 Dr. John Rocky Park, the president of the University of Deseret, took on the responsibility of establishing the Utah School for the Deaf on the University of Deseret campus in Salt Lake City, Utah.
 Dr. Park was determined to find a qualified Deaf teacher in the territory but was unsuccessful.
 In 1884, he traveled to the East and met Dr. Edward Miner Gallaudet, the president of Gallaudet College.
-Dr. Gallaudet's recommendation of Henry C. White, a Deaf man from Boston and a graduate of Gallaudet College, for the position was a turning point.
+Dr. Gallaudet's recommendation of Henry C. White, a Deaf man from Boston and a graduate of Gallaudet College, for the position marked a pivotal moment.
 Dr. Park appointed Henry C. White as principal and teacher at the Utah School for the Deaf.
 Despite the school's limited financial resources and lack of support from the hearing community, Henry C. White served with distinction in his role.

-1956: In the Salt Lake area of Utah, parents of deaf children collaborated with the Stewart Training School, a training school for teachers based at the University of Utah, to establish a local oral day school.
+1956: In the Salt Lake area of Utah, parents of Deaf children collaborated with the Stewart Training School, a training school for teachers based at the University of Utah, to establish a local oral day school.
 The Stewart Training School opened its doors in the fall of 1956 to provide an oral classroom for Deaf students.

 1959: In 1959, the Utah School for the Deaf introduced an Extension Division to provide Deaf students with the opportunity to attend classes closer to their homes.
 With time, the Extension Divisions were established in different regions of Utah to offer a day program to Deaf children living in heavily populated areas.